 Fig.5 Noctua fans after proper installation.
 Make sure that the fan cables don't interfere with the air viaduct in the lid, before closing the same.
 The locations of the plastic walls are indicated in the silk-screen on the PCB.

 Fig.6 The noise measurements were made using a Zoom X99 recorder with a fixed volume setting and no LP filter, at a distance of 30cm.

 Fig.9 You might have to slightly bend the XLR-connector's locking brackets, to be able to pull them through the back panel holes.
 Bend them just as little as needed, they are brittle.

 Fig.8 Remove all BCN-connector nuts and washers, as well as the XLR-conector's screws.

 Fig.10 Heatsink holding sprockets seen from the underside.
-Here is also the 4mm thick themal gap fillers put into place.
+Here the 4mm thick thermal gap fillers are already put into place.

 Fig.11 Proper thermal paste.

 Fig.12 Original air viaduct removed from the top cover (6 screws removed).